The Catholic Social Media Guide to Digital Evangelism

 - Get everyone together.
 By inviting your most committed parishioners and key online followers to meet and work together on committees, councils, and task forces, you are assembling a dream team for your parish.

 This 20% of actively engaged followers are highly skilled in the art of enthusiastic invitation – exactly what you need to grow your online audience.
 This group can help with creative communications and interactions that will grow your following.

-Other Tips To Improve Your Church Social Media Presence
+Other Tips to Improve Your Church’s Social Media Presence

 This is a unique set of characters preceded by the @ symbol that can be used to make your parish easier to find on Facebook.
 If your parish started its page more than a few years ago, you may not have claimed yours.
 To do so, navigate to the About section of your page and then go to Username.